gdeotale/E4P2/Assignment6/Readme.md

 ## EVA 4 Phase 2 Assignment 5 Human Pose estimation using MPII - ResNet50 Model trained on 256x256 sized images
 ------------------------------------------------------------------------------------------------------------

-#### Input Data

-We are internally passing random data to generator which is using it as latent vector to generate new cars
+1. We are internally passing random data to generator which is using it as latent vector to generate new cars
 ------------------------------------------------------------------------------------------------------------

 #### Output sample generated images